 When someone uses the present perfect continuous, they are thinking about:

 - Recently-Finished Past Actions

 - Still-ongoing Past Actions

 - Temporary Actions

 Recently-Finished Past Actions

-We use the 'present perfect continuous tense' to talk about actions that have stopped recently, but we are interested in the results.
-It means the result is still obvious, but remember in this case, the focus is on the action, not the result.
+We use the 'present perfect continuous tense' to talk about actions that have stopped recently, but we are interested in the ongoing action and its impact on the present.
+It means the result is still obvious, but remember in this case, the focus is on the action, not just the result.
 For example: